 Ask if someone around you needs help or do something nice for them.
-It can be something quick, like doing the task of someone you live with or share a working area.
+It can be something quick, like doing the task of someone you live with or sharing a working area.
 Empty the dishwasher even when it´s not your turn, buy some flowers for someone or write a little nice note.
 This could also work for strangers: Leave a note of kindness on a park bench.
 Get creative.
 You will be surprised how quickly you forget your own worries (at least for a moment) when you think about someone else.

 Get Ready For The Day

 Take a shower, put on a nice outfit and some makeup.
-In the tricky pandemic times we live in, we mostly stay home in our pajamas.
+In the tricky pandemic times we live in, we mostly stay home in our pyjamas.
 That´s why it´s extra important to get ready and give your brain the sign that even if you won´t leave the house, it´s still going to be a great day.
 The other day, I curled my hair in the morning which I haven´t done for at least half a year.
-It took just 20 minutes but the hole day I felt so pretty with it, that I couldn´t believe it!
+It took just 20 minutes but the whole day I felt so pretty with it, that I couldn´t believe it!
 Small things make such a difference!
-So paint your nails, do the small little thing that brightens up your mood.
+So paint your nails and do the small little thing that brightens up your mood.
 Take the time to make yourself feel beautiful.
 You might think you are the only one who sees it, but others will recognize your better mood even if it´s just over the phone!

 Give A Compliment

 Give someone a compliment or write a happy message to a loved one.
 For example, you could write to a friend in the morning and just wish them a great day and tell them you´ve been thinking about them.
 You´ll be surprised how many nice responses you will get.